David Galloway (golfer): Professional career

 As of January 1969, Galloway had turned professional.
 During this time he also started playing in weekly tournaments for assistant professionals.
 His first professional tournament was played at Royal Canberra in March 1969.
-Against 33 fellow assistants, Galloway finished in a tie for third with fellow Royal Canberra assistant Geoff Gorham, just three back.
+Against 33 fellow assistants, Galloway finished in a tie for third with fellow Royal Canberra assistant Geoff Gorham, three back.
 Most of the tournaments were in Sydney, however, and traveling expenses prohibited him participating in most of them.
-However, according to John Hourigan of the Canberra Times, "he did play well in the few he did enter."
+However, according to John Hourigan of The Canberra Times, "he did play well in the few he did enter."
 In December 1969, he had a chance to win one of these tournaments.
 He shot a 77 (+5) over the first 18 holes to put himself in contention to win the 27 hole event.
 However, over the last 9 holes he shot 40 (+4) to lose to Craig Coulston by four shots.
 Coulston outshot Galloway by five over the final nine.
 In a December 1970 event, he finished runner-up to John Cooper, losing in a playoff.

 In January 1971, he moved onto Cromer Golf Club in Sydney under the guidance of Jim Moran.
 Galloway, however, "did not like Sydney" and returned to Canberra after two months at Cromer.
 His old position at Royal Canberra had been filled but he got a job at Yowani Golf Club.
 By the middle of 1971, despite still living in Canberra, he was now able to be "a regular competitor" in the weekly Sydney events for assistant professionals.
 He won two events late in the year.
 In December 1971, he won again, tying Rod Callaghan for the victory.

 Galloway decided to play the Australian circuit full-time in 1972 to determine if he was good enough to be a touring professional.
 One of his first tournaments was the Tasmanian Open.
 He made the cut.
 He then played the Forbes Open but missed the cut.
 Shortly thereafter, Galloway could not work as a touring professional for several months because of a "dispute between the Australian Golf Union and the Professional Golfers' Association."
 Around May the dispute was resolved and the circuit started again.
 During this era his best finish was a runner-up placing at the Queensland PGA Championship.